Meadows Museum

 The Meadows Museum, nicknamed "Prado on the Prairie", is a two-story, 66,000 sq. ft.art museum in Dallas, Texas on the campus of Southern Methodist University (SMU).
 Operating as a division of SMU's Meadows School of the Arts, the museum houses one of the largest and most comprehensive collections of Spanish art outside of Spain, with works dating from the 10th to the 21st centuries.

 Collections

-The museum's primary collection contains works by renowned painters including El Greco, Velázquez, Ribera, Murillo, Goya, Miró, Sorolla, Dalí and Picasso.
+The museum's primary collection contains works by renowned painters including El Greco, Diego Velázquez, Ribera, Murillo, Goya, Miró, Sorolla, Dalí and Picasso.
 Additional highlights include Renaissance-era altarpieces, monumental Baroque canvases, rococo oil sketches, polychrome wood sculptures, Impressionist landscapes, modernist abstractions, a comprehensive collection of the graphic works of Goya, and select sculptures by major twentieth-century masters, including Rodin, Maillol, Giacometti, Moore, Smith, and Oldenburg.
 In addition to its primary collection, the Meadows Museum administers SMU's University Art Collection, which includes works by leading artists of the North Texas region like Frank Reaugh, Jerry Bywaters, Otis Dozier, Alexandre Hogue, and William Lester.

 Facility

-The museum currently occupies a neo-Palladian building completed in 2001 and dedicated in a ceremony that included King Juan Carlos I and Queen Sofía of Spain.
+The museum currently occupies a neo-Palladian building designed by Chicago-based architects Hammond Beeby Rupert Ainge, which was completed in 2001 and dedicated in a ceremony that included King Juan Carlos I and Queen Sofía of Spain.
 The structure features naturally lit painting galleries and extensive exhibition space.